 When we share memories from our past, we realise “oh, you went through that too” and we understand we’re not so different after all.
 We’re no longer holding each other at a distance.

-We wondered how to represent common words like mum or dad, which have super specific meanings for every person.
+I worked with Aimee my partner in life and crime, to develop a visual language for the game.
+We wondered how to represent common words like mum or dad, which have very specific meanings for every person.
 Aimee produced abstract splashes of vibrant colours to evoke the emotional layer of our memories, without prescribing any particular image.

 Nonna Rina is not here any more, but we’re lucky.
 She left us with a library of stories told over endless dinners and many cups of espresso.